onsotiL/School_District_Analysis/README.md

 ## Summary

 - The removal of Thomas High ninth grade data in math and reading did not have a major overall impact on the school district’s performance.
-However, The overall percentage of     students who passed math and  dropped by one-tenth of a percentage.
+However, The overall percentage of     students who passed math and  dropped
     - The average overall math, reading at Thomas High School were impacted with the new analysis, However, the changes were not significant    enough to alter i'ts ranking.
 The         changes had a minimum impact.